-It's this back-to-basics concept that defines the Isuzu Hombre and its mission.
-Not the fanciest, nor the most powerful, nor the most loaded with options, the Hombre offers honest truck-hauling at an affordable price.
+It's this back-to-basics concept that best defines the mission of the Isuzu Hombre.
+Not the fanciest, nor the most powerful, nor the most loaded with options, the Hombre offers honest truck hauling at an easily affordable price.

-The Hombre is a new model on the market, but that doesn't mean it will take time to work the bugs out.
-The Hombre is built by General Motors, in Shreveport, Louisiana, and is, with some exceptions, a mechanical twin of the Chevrolet S-10 and GMC Sonoma compact pickups.
-That means it's a proven commodity.
+Isuzu's Hombre was introduced just last year, but that doesn't mean it requires more time to work the bugs out.
+The Hombre is built by General Motors, in Shreveport, La., and is a mechanical twin of the Chevrolet S-10 and GMC Sonoma compact pickups.
+So it's a proven commodity.

-The Spacecab we drove had a wheelbase of 122.9 inches, and it should ride nicer than the shorter regular cab version with its 108.3-inch wheelbase.
-Not to say this is bad, mind you, because even the most truck-like of today's pickups would put many a car of the fairly recent past to shame.
-But, in today's terms, the Hombre is a tool for hauling things and getting the job done, not impressing the parking valet at the snooty restaurant.
+Not to say this is bad, mind you, because even the most truck-like of today's pickups would put many a car of a couple of decades ago to shame.
+But, by today's definitions, the Hombre is a tool for hauling things and getting the job done, not impressing the parking valet at the snooty restaurant.

 Handling, as it applies in a truck sense, is predictable and without surprises.
-Steering feel is about average and the Hombre goes where it's pointed.
-Driving it around town or down the freeway is easy, but it's unlikely to be a vehicle in which you search out the long way home just because the roads are more fun.
+Steering feel is about average, and the Hombre goes where it's pointed.
+Driving it on the city streets or open highway is an easy no-brainer, but it's unlikely to be one of those vehicles in which you purposely search out the long way home just because the winding roads that way are more fun.

-We'll give the Hombre a big gold star for the 4.3-liter V6 engine.
+We give the Hombre a big gold star for the 4.3-liter V6 engine.
 It makes good power and the torque band is very useable, so there's plenty of punch to get you going.
-Acceleration is peppy, and it feels as if it wouldn't really have much trouble dealing with a loaded cargo box or one of those 5000-pound trailers.
+Acceleration is peppy and brisk, and it feels as if it wouldn't really have much trouble dealing with a loaded cargo box or one of those 5000-pound trailers.
 Or maybe even both at once.

-Anyone expecting the Hombre to be one of those pickups for dressing up and heading off for dinner at the country club could be in for a disappointment.
-If luxury or sport aren't in this truck's definition, what is?
-We think it's work and value.
+Anyone expecting the Hombre to be one of those pickups for dressing up and heading off for dinner at the country club might be in for a disappointment.
+If "luxury" or "sport" aren't in this truck's definition, what is?
+We think it's "work" and "value."

 There's a certain honest feel to the Hombre.
 Behind its plain face and unadorned appearance there's a feeling of quiet ruggedness and dependable durability.
-This might not be the set of new wheels that gets your heart pounding and your temperature rising, but if you don't want to drop a lot of money and you need an honest truck that will haul some hay, it's worth your time to take a look.
+This might not be the set of shiny new alloy wheels that gets your heart pounding and your temperature rising, but if you don't want to drop a lot of money and you need an honest truck that will haul some hay it's worth your time and money to take a look.